ai-cfia/nachet-backend/docs/nachet-model-documentation.md

 |Seed-detector | seed-detector-1 |  Object Detection | seed_detector | process_image_slicing | Yes | - |
 |Swin | swinv1-base-dataaugv2-1 | Classification | swin | process_swin_result | Yes | - |

-### Inference and API Call Function
+### Request Inference Function

-The inference and API call functions act as entry and exit points for the model.
-The API call explicitly requests a prediction from the specified model (such as Swin, Nachet-6seeds, etc.).
-The inference function processes the data before sending it to the frontend if the model requires it.
+The request inference functions request a prediction from the specified model (such as Swin, Nachet-6seeds, etc.).
+If needed, the function will process the data to be readable by the next model in the pipeline.
 For instance, the Seed-detector only returns "seed" as a label, and its inference needs to be processed and passed to the next model which assigns the correct label to the seeds.

 ## Return value of models